EMAC+: Embodied Multimodal Agent for Collaborative Planning with VLM+LLM: Experiments

-\textbf{Baselines.} To verify the effectiveness of the collaborative learning scheme, we compare our MMA with several baselines and SOTA agents.
+\textbf{Baselines.} To verify the effectiveness of the collaborative learning scheme, we compare EMAC+ with several baselines and SOTA agents.
 We categorize the baselines with three categories: vision models, language models (LLM agents), and vision-language models (VLM agents).
 For vision models, we pick ResNet-18~\cite{He2015DeepRL} and MCNN-FPN~\cite{He2017MaskR}, which utilize pretrained encoders to extract salient features from each pixel observation.
 Then, behavior cloning is used to train a Multi-Layer Perceptron (MLP) policy on a demonstration dataset that was already made using the extracted features as background.
 In contrast to vision models that operate inside a visual environment, language models do analogous tasks in a parallel, text-based framework.
+Qwen~\citep{Bai2023QwenVLAF} achieves competitive performance on diverse benchmarks and illustrates its strong potential on general tasks.
 BUTLER~\citep{Shridhar2020ALFWorldAT} utilizes a transformer sequence-to-sequence model augmented with a pointer softmax method~\citep{Glehre2016PointingTU}.
 This design compiles prior observations as input to produce text-based actions incrementally, one token at a time.
 GPT-BUTLER~\citep{Micheli2021LanguageMA}, a variation of the GPT-2 model~\citep{Radford2019LanguageMA}, is initially pretrained on a static demonstration dataset and subsequently finetuned with data gathered online.
 ReAct~\citep{Yao2022ReActSR} employs an innovative method by leveraging LLMs to produce reasoning traces and task-specific actions concurrently.
 This strategy assists the agent in formulating, monitoring, and revising its action plans interactively.
 Reflexion~\citep{Shinn2023ReflexionLA} similarly utilizes a large language model, concentrating on the analysis of environment feedback.
 It retains this reflective text in an episodic memory buffer, augmenting the agent's capacity to refine actions in future trials.
 DEPS~\citep{Wang2023DescribeEP} rectifies inaccuracies in prior LLM-generated actions by incorporating descriptions of the action execution process and offering self-explanations for the feedback.
-Furthermore, beyond the single-agent paradigm, AutoGen~\citep{Wu2023AutoGenEN} demonstrates the capability to do a wide array of tasks through the collaboration of numerous LLM agents.
+Furthermore, beyond the single-agent paradigm, WALL-E~\citep{Zhou2024WALLEWA} has SOTA performance on ALFWorld across various LLM-based agents, and AutoGen~\citep{Wu2023AutoGenEN} demonstrates the capability to do a wide array of tasks through the collaboration of numerous LLM agents.
 We examine a variety of vision-language models, including MiniGPT-4~\citep{Zhu2023MiniGPT4EV}, BLIP-2~\citep{Li2023BLIP2BL}, LLaMA-Adaptor~\citep{Gao2023LLaMAAdapterVP}, and InstructBLIP~\citep{Dai2023InstructBLIPTG}, as agents for engaging with the visual environment.
 In contrast to pure vision or language models, VLMs are engineered to interpret and synthesize both visual and verbal information, providing a more comprehensive understanding of the environment.
 We finetune these agents on a pre-collected demonstration dataset to align them with the unique needs of the ALFWorld benchmark.
 In RT-1, We pick PaLM-E~\citep{Driess2023PaLMEAE}, SayCan~\citep{Ahn2022DoAI}, and PaLI~\citep{Chen2022PaLIAJ} as baselines, since the RT-1 environment requires the agent to generate low-level control actions rather than textual actions. \looseness-1